 - Lost and Found – Located at the front desk.
-Unclaimed items are donated after 14 days.
+Unclaimed items are donated to a local shelter after 14 days.

 - Wildacres has numerous hiking trails both on the main property and throughout the larger property and returning guests tell us their walks around the mountain are something they look forward to each visit.
 Guests can pick up a trail map at the front desk.

-- The Wildacres Canteen is located in the lower level of South Lodge.
-The canteen is a combination shop and community area and carries Wildacres gear such as fleece jackets, sweatshirts, t-shirts, mugs, and more, along with a small selection of snacks and ice cream.
-There is also a soda machine and morning coffee service is located there as well.
+- The Wildacres Canteen is located on the lower level of South Lodge.
+Our Canteen is a combination shop and community area and carries Wildacres gear such as fleece jackets, sweatshirts, t-shirts, mugs, basic toiletries, and more, along with a selection of ice cream.
+We also have a vending machine with snacks and soda, and our early morning coffee/tea service is located there as well.

 - Wildacres boasts a pottery studio, lapidary facilities, an open floor plan studio (perfect for musicians and performers) as well as an auditorium with a sound system and internet connectivity for distance learners.

 - We have a stonework amphitheater with a built-in firepit that groups may access.
 The amphitheater has a beautiful view of the nearby Blue Ridge Mountains, including Mt.
 Mitchell.
 Evening campfires are a perfect opportunity for relaxing with friends after dinner.
 We provide wood and set up the firepit for groups with prior notice.

 - Wireless internet service is available on a limited basis.
 Wildacres is a true retreat, and we discourage the use of electronics as much as possible so that our guests can enjoy the quiet and solitude of the mountains and disconnect from everyday pressures.